XReverte/Webscraping_Linkedin/README.md

 ## Methodology
 ### Scraping
 The scraping component of this project involves several key steps to ensure accurate and efficient data collection from LinkedIn.
-The entire process is designed to be automated, reproducible, versatile, and fault-tolerant.
+The entire process is designed to be **automated, reproducible, versatile, and fault-tolerant**.
 Here’s an outline of the scraping methodology:

 #### Log In to LinkedIn & Enter Search Criteria:
 The Chrome WebDriver is initialized to control the browser.
 The browser navigates to the LinkedIn login page, and the user is prompted to enter their credentials, (to avoid problems, one should use an **alternative Linkedin account**).
 After logging in, the user specifies the desired job position and location for the study.

 #### Scrape Job Offers:
 The script identifies the job offers listed on the search results page.
-Using predefined XPath expressions to locate the necessary elements, it extracts relevant details such as job title, location, number of applicants, responsibility levels, company size, sector, and skill set.
+Using predefined XPath expressions to locate the necessary elements, it extracts relevant details such as **job title, location, number of applicants, responsibility levels, company size, sector, and skill set**.

 #### Error Handling:
 The script includes mechanisms to handle errors gracefully, such as retrying failed requests and logging errors for later review.
 This ensures the scraping process continues smoothly even if some elements are not found.